-826B
+826B Categorical Data Analysis

-Categorical Data Analysis Spring.
+Spring.
 3(3-0) P: EPI 808B and EPI 810 RB: Knowledge of research design and quantitative background.
-R: Approval of department.
+R: Open to graduate students in the Biostatistics Major or in the Epidemiology Major or approval of department.